YurgFS/FS25_Yurg_Dev_Map/README.md

 Your comments and suggestions are welcome.

+## Why this map?

 I know we can use some console commands like ggsI3DCacheClean, gsStoreItemsReload, gsVehicleReload

-But we finally often need to restart the game, reason why I decided to create a light fast loading map for mod tests.
+But in the end we often need to restart the game, reason why I decided to create a light, fast-loading map for mod testing.

+## What does it offer?

 It comes with:
 - vehicle shop & animal dealer triggers
-- a farm house, workshop, farmer's market and sawmilluse
+- a farm house, workshop, farmer's market and sawmill
-- 6 golden apples that will give you 2M each if you need money (if you as lazy as I am to use the console commands)
+- 6 golden apples that will give you 2M each if you need money
 - fields for all crops ready to harvest
 - fields for wheat at distinct growing stages
 - grapes & olives at distinct growing stages
 - trees at different growing stages & a few rocks
 - some fields with nothing on it to test implements
 - some vehicles ready to use

-That is strange but we can have rice ready to harvest out of a rice field...

-I will try to update it later on with some things like:
-- rice field addition
-- distinct levels of fertilization, lime, stone, weed
-- ...
+- mission might be available

 Based on Sample Mod Map by GWENDAL
 - https://www.kingmods.net/en/fs25/mods/59470/sample-mod-map